pr0f37/pr0f37/docs/1-resume.md

 *Thesis: Content Based Image Retrieval - Particular Algorithms Comparison Analysis*

 ## Additional skills, courses
-- English - advanced
+- English - B2 level
 - Certificate - Scrum for teams.
 Workshop by Agile Hats
 - Certificate - Requirements engineering.
 Business analysis as a key factor in effective project management.
 IPMA Poland

 Providing technical representation for a scrum team as a tech lead.
 Creating and maintaining CI/CD pipelines.
 Maintaining deployments using Kubernetes and Helm.
-Creating Python packages to support ecosystem of micro servicesWorking with variety of databases.
+Creating Python packages to support ecosystem of micro services.
+Working with variety of databases.
 Working within SCRUM teams, pair programming and code reviews.
 Quick acquisition and utilization of new languages, frameworks, techniques.

 ## Stack
 - Microservices (Docker, Kubernetes, Helm, Jenkins, OpenApi)